sramteke171/js-events/readme.md

 For the time being, when we talk about "interesting things that have taken place" we are talking about user interactions with the page.
-In the context of JavaScript and building web pages, we are talking about getting listening for events on DOM elements and triggering some action in response to those events.
+In the context of JavaScript and building web pages, we are talking about listening for events on DOM elements and triggering some action in response to those events.

 In code, it looks like this: